ml-archive/blog/source/_posts/2017-09-14-Droidcon-Berlin-and-GDD-Krakow.md

 #### Developing a Streaming Android App for TV in Minutes
 by Mario Viviani

-I had the pleasure to meet Mario in my first Android meetup in London back in 2015.
-He is a Technology Evangelist in Amazon and former GDE.
-Therefore, I was looking forward to attending his talk and learn more about everything that Amazon is doing.
+I had the pleasure of meeting Mario at my first Android meetup in London back in 2015.
+He is a Technology Evangelist at Amazon and former GDE, so I was looking very forward to attending his talk and learning more about everything that Amazon is doing.
 I was particularly impressed to see how things have evolved during the last years and how they have listened to the developers to make things easier with integrations that are incredibly simple and straight forward.

 ### Reactive, Clean Architecture and Android Architecture Components, a Solid Formula for a MVVM Based Architecture